 One crucial element in all of this is that the sins of Adam, Eve, and others are recognized as being dreadful misdeeds, even though they are ultimately redeemed.
 Steiner was unclear on this, but the Bible is not.
 When Adam and Eve disobeyed God, their action was a crime for which God punished them severely.
 And, of course, the Bible is perfectly clear that Satan's actions were evil and that Satan himself is evil.

 Steiner's approach is deeply illogical.
-Part of the divine cosmic plan is to violate the divine cosmic plan.
-This is logically impossible — just as, in logic, Lucifer and Ahriman cannot be both evil and not evil.
+Lucifer and Ahriman cannot be both evil and not evil.
+Yet Steiner asserts this is so.

 Steiner recognizes the irrationality of his position, and he celebrates it.

 There is much in this statement that we could quarrel with.
 (For instance, is there any such thing as "physical logic?")
-But arguing would get us nowhere, since Steiner has declared that logic does not apply.
+But arguing — framing and logically defending propositions — would get us nowhere, since Steiner has declared that "logic does not apply."
 So it is probably better simply to point out that Steiner's position spurning logic is similar to the position taken in various religious traditions, such as Zen.
 In this sense, we see once again that Anthroposophy is certainly not a science (which requires logic) but a religion.
+(Although Steiner, and his followers, illogically deny this.)

 — Compilation and commentary by Roger Rawlings